bkielbasa/developer20/content/post/refactoring-for-better-testability/index.md

 }
 {{< / highlight >}}

 At this point, the test almost run.
-What you have to do is to add the missing main() function you removed.
-You can find the current code below.
-The deferred shutdown() function doesn't make sense right now because when it's executed the server is already gone but you'll take care of it next.
+What we have to do is to add the missing main() function we removed. we can find the current code below.
+The deferred shutdown() function doesn't make sense right now because when it's executed the server is already gone but we'll take care of it next.

 {{< highlight golang >}}
 func main() {